Overview

 Leading a group ride is one of the most rewarding experiences in being part of the Mornington Wanderers.

-Our Ride Co-ordinator, Ride Leades and Committee are here to help with suggestions and tips – just ask the Ride Co-ordinator or one of our experienced Ride Leaders for assistance.
+Our Ride Coordinator, Ride Leaders and Committee are here to help with suggestions and tips.
+Just ask the Ride Coordinator or one of our experienced Ride Leaders for assistance.

 This overview is designed to help you prepare, plan, and understand the responsibilities that come with leading a group ride.

-The Ride coordinator will schedule in our website events calendar, if it does not fit on the dates you have asked for you will be contacted for alternative dates.
+The Ride Coordinator will schedule the ride in our website events calendar.
+If the ride does not fit on the dates you have requested, you will be contacted to discuss alternative dates.

 Please read this entire document.